spotware/ctrader-console-docker/README.md

 ## Tags

-We use latest for latets available version, to use specific version you can pull it by using the version as tag, ex:
+We use latest for latest available version, to use specific version you can pull it by using the version as tag, ex:

 ```
 docker pull ghcr.io/spotware/ctrader-console:5.4